darcato/pysmlib/docs/fsm.rst

         meaning that they have received the first connection event.

         :returns: ``True`` if all I/Os are connected.

+    .. method:: isIoInitialized ()

+        This will return ``True`` only when all the FSM inputs are initialized, meaning that they have received the first value.

+        :returns: ``True`` if all I/Os are initialized.

     .. method:: setWatchdogInput (input[, mode="on-off"[, interval=1]])